MattWillFlood/EntropyHub/docs/_build/html/_sources/python/Functions/Cross.rst.txt

 .. attention::

     For cross-entropy and multiscale cross-entropy functions, the two time series signals are passed as a two-column or two-row matrix.
-    At present, it is not possible  to pass signals of different lengths separately
+    At present, it is not possible  to pass signals of different lengths separately.
+    We are currently working to enable different signal lengths for cross-entropy estimation.

 These functions are directly available when EntropyHub is imported: